reverse0x90/edCTF/README.md

 Once the script is finished running, the edCTF container should be running and viewable at <http://localhost>.

 ### Local
 You can also install edCTF locally, assuming you're using something similar to Ubuntu or Debian.
-Dependancies that are not listed above are installed with aptitude.
+Dependancies that are not listed above are installed using aptitude.

-To deploy edCTF, run the production setup script with run-edctf:
+Run the run-edctf script with the -l flag to run it locally:
 ```
 ./run-edctf.bash -l
 ```
-edCTF can then be accessed via http or https your host machine.

 ### HTTPS
 Before installation, in order to enable HTTPS, edit the USE_SSL variable within [environment.bash](scripts/environment.bash#L39) to "true".  edCTF will then generate a self-signed certificate for temporary use.
 This method will be changed in a future release.